 Each participant highlighted the main objectives to be achieved so to use them as performance indicators (kpi).
 Eventually, the three major were selected in a priority scale.

 The team was asked to analyze business goals from a different perspective, answering a series of questions such as:

 - What problems must the product / service solve?

 - What needs must meet?

 - What solutions can we give to these needs?

 The information thus gathered was grouped and used to identify a user profile (primary persona) based on demographic characteristics, needs, problems and goals.

 Analyzing the user needs and problems, a series of questions were formulated to be translated into scenarios that the team then selected for the next co-design phase.

 Participants were asked to provide as many ideas / solutions to user stories in a divergent approach.
 Each idea was viewed and evaluated by the team to produce a shared solution.

-The solution identified was illustrated in a user flow so as to provide a blueprint for a high definition prototype to be validated inside the team and submit to usability testing.
+The solution identified was illustrated in a user flow so as to provide a blueprint for a high definition prototype to be validated inside the team.